juandarr/advent-of-code/README.md

 # Advent of Code

-This repository collects all input files, solutions, template algorithms, data structures and other supporting information used to solve the [Advent of code](https://adventofcode.com) challenges in different years: 2022, 2023.
+This repository collects all input files, solutions, template algorithms, data structures and other supporting information used to solve the [Advent of code](https://adventofcode.com) challenges in different years: 2022, 2023, 2015 (12/24 so far), 2024 (7/24).
 A generic script was written to run tests and main problem for a given year, day and challenge.

 ## Run script